-Ms. Foerster is a recognized thought leader in higher education legal circles and is an active member of the National Association of College and University Attorneys (NACUA).
+Ms. Foerster is a recognized thought leader in higher education legal circles and is an active member of the National Association of College and University Attorneys (NACUA), through which she has provided Title IX compliance training to more than 2,700 individuals as one of the three instructors for NACUA’s Title IX Coordinator online program.
 She frequently presents on issues relevant to colleges, universities and schools, and previously served as an at-large member of NACUA’s board of directors.
 In 2012, Ms. Foerster received NACUA's First Decade Award, which recognizes individuals who have made a significantly innovative contribution to NACUA or provided outstanding service to the Association and to the practice of higher education law during their first 10 years of NACUA membership.

 Before joining Bucknell’s leadership team, Ms. Foerster was a litigation partner at Saul Ewing LLP, where she co-chaired the firm’s higher education group.
 She previously served as a senior deputy attorney general with the Civil Litigation Section of the Pennsylvania Office of Attorney General, and was an assistant counsel with the Pennsylvania Department of Education’s Office of Chief Counsel, where she was primary counsel to the Office of Postsecondary and Higher Education.